 Debate teaches critical thinking, problem solving, research, communication, collaboration and creativity.
 Debate inspires political and civic engagement.
 Debaters are more likely to vote, volunteer for a campaign, and run for office.
 The prestigious list of former debaters includes over a dozen Presidents, the majority of Supreme Court Justices (including the first Latina Supreme Court Justice, Sonia Sotomayor, and the first African American Supreme Court, Justice Thurgood Marshall), governors, mayors, and all types of community activists.

-As President Obama stated “Maybe you could be a mayor or a Senator or a Supreme Court Justice, but you might not know that until you join student government or the debate team.”
+“Maybe you could be a mayor, a senator, or a Supreme Court justice, but you won’t know until you join the student government or debate team.”